sxlus/wifisidechannels/README.md

   - extracted and calculated all required data
   - need for way to capture targeted with storage system to aquire live data
   - use UDP trafic from axiliary client to target to increase CBR rate
+  - find a way to compile pyx code in a manny that is useable

+- **11.05.24**
+  -